Fat Man and Little Boy (film)

-war film directed by Roland Joffé who co-wrote the script with Bruce Robinson.
+war drama film directed by Roland Joffé, who co-wrote the script with Bruce Robinson.
 The story follows the Manhattan Project, the secret Allied endeavor to develop the first nuclear weapons during World War II.
-The film is named after "Little Boy" and "Fat Man", the two bombs dropped on the Japanese cities of Hiroshima and Nagasaki respectively.
+The film is named after "Little Boy" and "Fat Man", the two bombs dropped on the Japanese cities of Hiroshima and Nagasaki, respectively.
+The film stars Paul Newman as Leslie Groves and Dwight Schultz as J. Robert Oppenheimer, with supporting roles filled by Bonnie Bedelia, John Cusack, Laura Dern, John C. McGinley and Natasha Richardson.